-Under the terms of the Current Credit Agreement, the Company must comply with a maximum Consolidated Total Leverage Ratio covenant and a minimum Consolidated Interest Expense Ratio covenant.
+Under the terms of the Fourth Amended and Restated Agreement, the Company must comply with a maximum Consolidated Total Leverage Ratio covenant and a minimum Consolidated Interest Expense Ratio covenant.
 The Fourth Amended and Restated Credit Agreement, which contains the definitions of these covenants, was filed as an exhibit to the Company's Form 8-K filed on April 1, 2021.

-The Current Credit Agreement requires that the Company maintain a maximum Consolidated Total Leverage Ratio of less than 4.25 to 1.00.
-At June 30, 2021, the Company was in compliance with such covenant and the ratio was 3.42 to 1.00.
+The Fourth Amended and Restated Agreement requires that the Company maintain a maximum Consolidated Total Leverage Ratio of less than 4.25 to 1.00.
+At September 30, 2021, the Company was in compliance with such covenant and the ratio was 3.65 to 1.00.
+The Company also amended the step-up of the maximum Consolidated Total Leverage Ratio for material acquisitions to less than 5.00 to 1.00 through the later of (i) the fourth full quarter after the closing of the AR Packaging transaction and (ii) the quarter ended December 31, 2022 after which the maximum ratio will step back down to 4.25 to 1.00.

 The Company must also comply with a minimum Consolidated Interest Expense Ratio of 3.00 to 1.00.
-At June 30, 2021, the Company was in compliance with such covenant and the ratio was 8.94 to 1.00.
+At September 30, 2021, the Company was in compliance with such covenant and the ratio was 9.64 to 1.00.

-As of June 30, 2021, the Company's credit was rated BB+ by Standard & Poor's and Ba1 by Moody's Investor Services.
+As of September 30, 2021, the Company's credit was rated BB+ by Standard & Poor's and Ba1 by Moody's Investor Services.
 Standard & Poor's and Moody's Investor Services' ratings on the Company included a stable outlook.